A centuries-old Scandinavian tradition, these soft, slightly sweet, saffron-scented Lucia buns are delicious with a cup of coffee!

 I hope you’ll think about stepping outside of your cultural box this holiday season.
 There are so many incredible traditions, just begging to be tried!
 And be sure to pick up a copy of Melissa Bahen’s Scandinavian Gatherings for inspiration!

-- 1 fat pinch of saffron strands
+- 1 pinch saffron strands

 - 1 cup milk